Undergraduate Course Catalog 2016-2017

 Justiceworks is co-directed by John T. Kirkpatrick, vice provost for student life, dean of students, and clinical professor of sociology; and Charles Putnam, clinical professor of justice studies.

-Prevention Innovations bridges rigorous scholarly research with applications in the community through the development and evaluation of prevention strategies to end sexual and relationship violence and stalking.
-Through research, evaluation, technical assistance, and trainings and presentations, Prevention Innovations aims to assist postsecondary institutions and federal, state, and local researchers and practitioners to develop, evaluate, and implement model policies, procedures, and programs to end sexual and relationship violence and stalking.
-The center's faculty and staff are nationally and internationally recognized leaders in the prevention field who design and provide cutting-edge contributions to evidence-based practices in prevention.
+Prevention Innovations Research Center: Ending Sexual and Relationship Violence and Stalking is a research center at the University of New Hampshire made up of researchers and practitioners who work collaboratively to develop and evaluate prevention strategies, evidence-based measures to document the problems of sexual and relationship violence and stalking, and comprehensive community tools to effectively address the causes of violence.
+The Prevention Innovations Research Center aims to assist postsecondary institutions and federal, state, and local researchers and practitioners to develop, evaluate, and implement model policies, procedures, and programs to end sexual and relationship violence and stalking.
+The center's faculty and staff are nationally and internationally recognized leaders in the prevention field who design and provide cutting-edge contributions to evidence-based practices in prevention and make significant contributions to scholarship, programming, and policy making in the field.
+Their research and prevention efforts emphasize the importance of using a community bystander focus while examining the continuum of violence.

 The Survey Center

 The UNH Survey Center is a full-scale, non-partisan academic survey research center, committed to providing university researchers, government and business leaders, and private organizations with reliable information about public attitudes concerning important policy matters.
-It is nationally known for its public opinion and political polling for the Boston Globe, CNN, Fox News, and WMUR-TV.
+It is nationally known for its public opinion and political polling for CNN, Fox News, and WMUR-TV.

 The UNH Survey Center has conducted survey research projects at the University of New Hampshire since 1986: state, regional, and national general population surveys based on probability sampling; surveys that target specific populations; surveys that utilize complex stratified sampling techniques; and panel studies.
 The Survey Center conducts telephone, mail, and web surveys, as well as focus groups and other qualitative research projects.

 The UNH Survey Center is located in Huddleston Hall and features a 32-station Computer-Assisted Telephone Interviewing (CATI) system.
 The Survey Center is directed by Andrew E. Smith, who is also associate professor of practice in political science.
 Students interested in employment as interviewers can contact Martha Belanger at email@example.com.